The-Taggart-Institute/container-essentials/4-building/4-4_networks.md

 docker container run -dit --name ubuntu-3 --network net-1 ubuntu
 ```

 So we've created three containers.
 The first two are attached to their respective networks.
-Te third, for now, is attached to `net-1`, but that's honestly just a matter of sequencing.
+The third, for now, is attached to `net-1`, but that's honestly just a matter of sequencing.
 The idea is to connect `ubuntu-3` to _both_ network.
 We can do this with `docker network connect`.

 ```bash
 docker network connect net-2 ubuntu-3